IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/offline.md

 * English -> Chinese: TED talks.
 -->

-Similarly to last year, three language directions are proposed in the offline task.
+Similarly to last year, three **language directions** are proposed in the offline task.
 Each language direction will be tested in different evaluation scenarios:
 * English -> German: TED talks, TV series, physical training sessions, and accent challenge data.
 * English -> Japanese: TED talks.
 * English -> Chinese: TED talks.

 The system's performance will be evaluated with respect to its capability to produce translations similar to the target-language references.
 Such similarity will be measured in terms of multiple automatic metrics: COMET, BLEURT, BLEU, TER, and characTER.
-The submitted runs will be ranked based on the COMET calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
+The submitted runs will be ranked based on the **COMET** calculated on the test set by using automatic resegmentation of the hypothesis based on the reference translation by [mwerSegmenter](https://www-i6.informatik.rwth-aachen.de/web/Software/mwerSegmenter.tar.gz).
 The detailed evaluation script can be found in the [SLT.KIT](https://github.com/isl-mt/SLT.KIT/blob/master/scripts/evaluate/Eval.sh).
 Moreover, to meet the requests of last year's participants, a human evaluation will be performed on the best-performing submission of each participant.

+🆕 Novelties as in a nutshell:
+ * New test data (accent challenge data)
+ * Test suite evaluation
+ * Novel primary metric: COMET

 ## Evaluation Conditions